hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 We quickly went further into the Eldgjá canyon.
 The ground became a swamp and we were only able to walk on the side of the valley but it became a bit better towards the end.
-Because it was late (11 pm) and very foggy, we decided to build up our camp and hide it behind a big rock (to not get caught).
+Because it was late (11 p.m.) and very foggy, we decided to build up our camp and hide it behind a big rock (to not get caught).
 You are officially not allowed to camp inside the Eldgjá but it was the only opportunity for us.

 # Day 11: Eldgjá → Skælingar hut
 {{< smallDate "2018-07-28" >}}

-To not getting caught, we woke up at 5am and started hiking at 6am.
+To not getting caught, we woke up at 5 a.m. and started hiking at 6 a.m.
 It was still foggy, so nobody was able to see us, but we just wanted to be safe.

 ## End of the canyon